emqx/neuron-docs/en_US/configuration/north-apps/sparkplugb/sparkplug.md

-# Sparkplug B

-## Overview

-Sparkplug B is an industrial IoT data transfer specification built on MQTT 3.1.1.
-Sparkplug B provides a unified way for device manufacturers and software providers to share data by making MQTT networks state-aware and interoperable while ensuring flexibility and efficiency.

-Data collected by Neuron from devices can be transferred from the edge to the Sparkplug B application via the Sparkplug B protocol, and users can send data modification commands to Neuron from the application. sparkplug B is an application-based protocol running on top of MQTT, so the setup in Neuron is similar to the MQTT driver.

-## Example
+# Integrate with EMQX

-Here, the actual point data of the device is collected through the Neuron southbound, and the data is reported to EMQX through the northbound Sparkplug B plug-in, and the correct and complete data results are obtained after decoding through the codec function.
+This page introduces how to use the Neuron southbound driver to collect data, then report the data to EMQX through the northbound Sparkplug B plug-in, and the correct and complete data results are obtained after decoding through the codec function.
 The process is shown in the figure:

 ![Sparkplug B](./assets/sparkplug.png)

-## Neuron
+## Configure Neuron

-### Southbound device
+### Southbound Device

 Collect the Modbus TCP simulator point value through the southbound drive to simulate the actual device point value, the configuration is as follows：